lowlighter/deno_make/README.md

         "BAR": "bar" // ➡️ Set BAR environment variable to "bar" }
     },
-    // Write "multi-line" tasks using arrays (they will be joined with "\n") "test": {
+    // Write "multi-line" tasks using arrays (they will be joined with spaces) "test": {
       "description": "🧪 Run tests and print collected coverage", "task": [